 What is an XPS Used For?

-In the next video Rose explores more in-depth as to what an XPS can be used for:
+In the next video, Rose explores in-depth what an XPS can be used for:

 How Does the XPS Work?

-Watch as Rose explains in full detail as to how exactly the XPS works:
+Watch as Rose explains in full detail how exactly the XPS works:

 Who Can Operate an XPS?